Vizkeed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. permissions: owner=NONE, group=NONE, other users=ALL
 9. permissions: -rwxr-x-wx
 10. sets the mode of the file hello the same as olleh’s mode.
+11. set permission to all subdirectories of the current directory for the owner, the group owner and all other users